-Protect Against Cross-Connections!
+Protect Against Cross-Connections

-uh?
-What's a cross-connection?
-Every household potentially has a cross-connection.
-Cross-connections occur when potable water (safe drinking water) connects to any contaminated source.
+very household plumbing system potentially has a cross-connection.
+Cross-connections occur when potable water - safe drinking water - connects to any contaminated source.
+During the summer, we use more water by washing the car, filling a pool or fertilizing the lawn with a hose sprayer.
 It is important to know how to protect your water system.
 Here are a few places in the home where a cross-connection can exist: